danielharrell/does_music_move/does_music_move.md

 before offering a [briefer account][nonsense] of the nonsense it makes.

 ##### The sense it makes. [sense]

 To see the sense it makes, we can start by comparing the movement we hear in music, with the variation we hear in sounds more generally.
-As examples, consider the difference between the rise and fall of a melody---such as "Twinkle,
+Consider, for example, the difference between a melody and a siren.
-Twinkle, Little Star"---and the rise and fall of a police or fire siren.
 Both involve a change in pitch over time.
-But in the melody, we sense a change of place *within* this change in pitch, as if having caused it.
-To hear the beginning of "Twinkle Twinkle", for example, is not simply to hear, say, middle C followed by the G a fifth above; it is also to hear, within this change of pitch, a movement---indeed, a leap---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the ˆ5 tone.
+And we might say, in that respect, that both rise and fall.
+But unlike the siren, the melody does this in a kind of articulated space, usually conceived as a scale, which gives us the impression of movement, from one place to the next.
+We sense a change of place, in other words, *within* the melody's change in pitch, as if having caused it.
+To be more specific, suppose we hear the beginning of "Twinkle Twinkle, Little Star" on middle C, where C is followed by the G a fifth above.
+Within this change in pitch, we hear a change of place---from the first degree of a melodic scale to the fifth, or otherwise put, from the ˆ1 tone to the ˆ5 tone.
+And this change of place gives us the impression of a motion having caused the melody's change in pitch---in this case, the impression of a leap from the ˆ1 to the ˆ5 having caused C to be followed by G.
+Now suppose we hear the siren rise from C to G.
-When the siren rises and falls, by contrast, we hear no such change of place *within* the change in pitch, even if we can see, or infer, the change of place *behind* it, in the police car or fire engine that produced it.
-Nor could we directly map the siren's change in pitch onto the places in a melodic scale, as if to treat its rise and fall as a proto-melody; for the siren's change in pitch is continuous, while the places in the scale are discrete.
+We don't hear this rise happen in the articulated space of a scale, and indeed the continuity of the change in pitch would seem to preclude it, since the places in a scale are discrete.
+But this means we are given no impression of movement, from one place to the next, by the siren's change in pitch.
+It's as if it rises only in time, not in space.
+True, we can see, or at least infer, a change of place *behind* the siren's change in pitch, in the police car or fire engine that produced it.
+But we don't hear any like change of place *within* the change in pitch, that might replace the police car or fire engine as cause, and turn what we hear as a signal into what we could hear as a melody.

-Of course, we may not know the names for those places, or even have any conception of a musical scale, to identify the change of place we hear in the melody.
+Of course, we may not know the names for the places in a musical scale, or even have any conception of such a scale, to account for the change of place we hear in the melody.
 But this possibility is only more evidence of how much sense the space of musical movement can make, in what we might call its *own* terms, without the need for any theory beyond the music to justify it.
 And it reflects a striking fact about what it means to understand music.
 For we can develop an altogether discerning musical ear, while remaining all but illiterate about what we hear.
 What is more, becoming literate about what we hear, by studying some music theory, underlines the sense it makes even without such a theory.
-For this theory comprehends a topography in music---as I will now try to show---that is more discovered than invented, and in the discovery, more inhabited than observed.
-And indeed, my conclusion will be that it is because we finally seem to *inhabit* what we hear, in hearing music move, that the space in which it moves makes complete sense.
+For as I will now try to show, the topography this theory comprehends---such as the articulated space in which we hear the movement of a melody---is more discovered than invented, and in the discovery, more inhabited than observed.
+Indeed, my conclusion will be that it is because we finally seem to *inhabit* what we hear, in hearing music move, that the space in which it moves makes complete sense.
 The completeness in this sense of musical space, has to do with the experience of inhabitance.

 To begin to see what I mean by this, let us take a closer look at the terms I used for the melody in the example above.
 Consider, first, the way I identified its first two pitches by note---middle
 C and the G a fifth above.
-This identification depends on two topographical facts, as we might call them, in our perception of notes, even outside a musical context.
+This identification depends on three topographical facts, as we might call them, in our perception of notes, even outside a musical context.
+(The first fact I already mentioned in the context of a siren.
+Pitch forms a continuum that division into notes makes into a space.
+Places along a pitch continuum.)
 The first such fact is that we hear a difference in pitch, whereby one note is distinguished from another, as a difference in relative place, one note sounding